alextanhongpin/ideas/README.md

 ## Frequent Itemsets

 Use frequent itemsets for food recommendation, create packages (food, drink and misc.), log the most frequently purchased and perform recommendations.

-## New Search

-Rather than focusing on letting users search on a keyword, provide dynamic recommendations - listing page that changes over time based on the frequency and trend.
-Users can still search for stuff based on keywords, but this will be the primary feature.

 ## Yik Yak